jimratliff/GenoMac-system/README.md

 (This is the same command as going to [brew.sh](https://brew.sh/) and copying the command from near the top of the page under “Install Homebrew.”)
 #### Add Homebrew to PATH
 ##### New-and-improved to make Homebrew and man pages available to other users without any other user-specific configurations
+[The following adds Homebrew to the *systemwide* path, so that all users will be able to run applications installed by Homebrew without individually adding Homebrew to each user’s path.)

 In Terminal, copy the entire below code block and paste into Terminal (**your password will be required**):
 ```shell
 if [ -x /opt/homebrew/bin/brew ]; then